Hardware & Software: Knives Part I - The Basics

 Tools for a City Cook's Kitchen

 Not long ago I was trying to make a dinner in an unfamiliar kitchen in an apartment rented for a vacation in Rome.
 I couldn't believe anyone had recently really cooked in that kitchen, certainly not a true Italian, because to begin with, the only knife was a single blunt-tipped steak knife (there was also no colander but that's another story).
-I met the challenge but it made me even more appreciative of how a good knife is essential in making almost any meal.
+I met the challenge by buying an inexpensive multi-purpose utility knife that I took home as a souvenir, but it made me even more appreciative of how a good knife is essential in making almost any meal.

 Knife manufacturers want you to believe that you need a special knife for every task.
 Not true.
 There's almost nothing you can't do as long as you have the holy trinity: a chef's knife, a paring knife, and one with a serrated edge.